 If you can’t avoid it, use subtle make-up

 Many people would endorse leaving the make-up behind if you’re going on a trip but you don’t have to travel bare face if you don’t want to.
 However, choosing the right kind of makeup for you plays an important role.
 It’s always advisable to start with mineral-based makeup and avoid dark colors for the face like black, red or pink.
 Instead, consider choosing a color similar to your skin tone.
 Packing multitasking products while traveling is always a good idea, you’ll save space in your bag and you’ll simplify your make-up routine.
 Some make-up can even act as skin benefactor.
-A couple of examples that come to mind are picking a tinted moisturizer with antioxidants and sun protection or choosing a tinted chapstick which adds color but also provides hydration and sun protection (like this one).
+A couple of examples that come to mind are picking a tinted moisturizer with antioxidants and sun protection or choosing a tinted chapstick which adds color but also provides hydration and sun protection.

 Consider a mid-journey face wash

 Have you ever consider washing your face while you board a long international flight?
 Flying makes your skin vulnerable to bacteria on the surfaces like seats, tray tables, and magazines and maintaining hygiene while traveling is very important.
 A lot of beauty experts have confessed that whenever they spend an entire day on a long flight, they’ll set a reminder to head the restroom to do their usual cleansing routine and reapply their moisturizer.
 However, washing your face in a confined space is not for everyone so, cleansing with a mild facial cloth would be the next best alternative.

 Avoid touching your face